aimtiaz11/customer-api-raml/README.md

   }
 }
 ```
-We use this object for all HTTP responses, whether its 200 OK or 400 Bad Request.
+We use this object for all HTTP responses - whether its 200 OK or 400 Bad Request or any other response types.

-Application developers can easily write cleaner client-side code to handle the response object and extract success response or error messages from the code.
+This way, application developers can easily write cleaner client-side code to handle the response object and extract success response or error messages from the code.

 ## 4.1 Adding other resources (use case 3)